Lawtro37/NAT-bridge/README.md

 ---

 ## Notes
-- the warning `[WARN] Socket error: connection reset by peer` is common and often harmless.
+- The warning `[WARN] Socket error: connection reset by peer` is common and often harmless.
-- if you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
+- If you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
 Ignoring.` you may want to change your bridge ID.
-- the releases are released as executable files.
+- The releases are released as executable files.
-- the launcher only works for realeases is bundeled in the zip file with the `nat-tunnel.exe`.
+- The launcher only works for realeases is bundeled in the zip file with the `nat-tunnel.exe`.

 ---